Cosmos-8/BotMarket/README.md

 2. **Bot Marketplace** — Browse public bots sorted by ROI, PNL, and win rate.
 Fork successful strategies with one click.

-3. **On-Chain Registry** — Bots are registered on Base, creating a transparent, verifiable record of bot creation and forking lineage.
+3. **On-Chain Registry** — Bots are registered on Polygon, creating a transparent, verifiable record of bot creation and forking lineage.

-4. **USDC-Based Risk Management** — All positions are sized in USDC, with a clear path to production using Circle's CCTP for cross-chain collateral bridging.
+4. **USDC-Based Risk Management** — All positions are sized in USDC with direct deposits on Polygon.
+Each bot has its own isolated wallet for fund management.

+5. **Dashboard** — Comprehensive dashboard to manage your trading pool, all bots, deposits, withdrawals, and view performance statistics.

 ---